 If you’d like to chat, let me know what your schedule looks like.

 It is important to note there that the offer must be very specific to their business and the email personalized.
 The above example offers free information on what the prospect needs to boost their business.
+If you want to try something new and push your personalization to a whole new level - you can check this video sales email template with clickable images from Lemlist.

 At the end of the day, cold emails are a must-have in working towards success in business.
 It is a very affordable channel and is excellent at converting prospects into clients through the simple click of a button.
 But, it is essential to make sure that you use the right cold email, carefully drafted to meet your goals.
 Good luck and happy prospecting!